 When the temperatures are soaring and the tomatoes are coming in, its nice to serve a simple pasta dish and not heat up the oven.
 This one is meant to be warm or room temperature as a kind of pasta salad, but it is good the next day, too, chilled.

 The kids are always looking for inexpensive dishes that are easy to make and I love it when I can show them a classic like this – a dish that is so simple, so good.
-Start the pasta water as you dice the onion, prepare the garlic, cut the tomatoes and open the cans.
-Start the oil as you put in the pasta and quickly cook the veggies as the pasta cooks.
 I used angel hair pasta and dinner was on the table in under 10 minutes.

 There are a zillion ways to vary this dish.
 Sans tuna, it is a fantastic vegetarian dinner.
 It can easily be taken in a different direction with the addition of thinly sliced or ribboned zucchini or summer squash, or really almost any vegetable of your choice.
 While these vegetables are sautéed, the same recipe can be made with oven roasted veggies.